Create MCP Tools

 What is MCP?

-MCP, which stands for Model Context Protocol, is used to integrate multi-cloud platform services or execute local client applications.
+MCP, or Model Context Protocol, can be used to integrate multi-cloud platform services or run local client applications.

-Tool usage can be imagined as a power plug - services can only be used after plugging in.
-Traditionally, each LLM develops different ways of using tools, like different plug specifications requiring multiple sockets.
-If you want both OpenAI and Claude to use Google Calendar services, developers would need to design multiple scripts for different AIs to use.
+Think of tool usage like a plug - you need to plug it in to access the service.
+Traditionally, each LLM develops its own tool usage method, like different plug specifications requiring various socket types.
+To enable both OpenAI and Claude to use Google Calendar services, developers need to design multiple scripts for different AIs.

 When Google Calendar updates, developers may need to: